 - James Makey.In 1790 a twenty-one year lease was signed between brewers William Baldock of Canterbury and John Rigden of Faversham, and William Hammond of White Friars, Canterbury, at an annual rent of forty pounds payable in four parts on January 5th, April 5th.
 July 5th, and October 10th.
 William Hammond retained the rights to timber, free liberty, egress, ingress, and regress.

-James Holtum, or Holton, took over the alehouse licence from James Makey in 1798 and held it until his death in 1824 when Mary, his wife, briefly held the licence until William Wood took it over in 1825.
+James Holtum, sometimes written as Holton, took over the alehouse licence from James Makey in 1798 and held it until his death in 1824 when Mary, his wife, briefly held the licence until William Wood took it over in 1825.

 The Woods were a prosperous local family of master brick-layers and small holders who had been prominent in Nonington and adjoining parish affairs and administration from at least the early 1700’s.
 William’s nephew, was at this time licensee of “The Rose and Crown”, now “The Two Sawyers”, at Woolege Green.

 It was under William Wood’s tenancy that “The White Horse” changed its name to “The Hawks Head” in 1826.
-A hawk’s head was the crest of the Hammond family who owned the alehouse.
+A hawk’s head was the crest of the Hammond family of nearby St. Alban’s Court who owned the alehouse.

 After the closure the old alehouse premises were occupied by Andrew Morgan who was also the tenant blacksmith at the adjacent forge who subsequently became liable for the taxes for both premises which now once again became one property under his occupancy.